 That’s right, the receiver often takes a hit too.
 It’s not always just the person sending a wire transfer that has to pay unnecessary fees for it.
 Some banks may charge the receiver a fee as well – especially for international transfers.
 This is commonly also known as an inward remittance fee or handling fee.

-These fees are never disclosed upfront and can end up as a nasty surprise, resulting in conflict between the sender and recipient, who expects to receive the full amount invoiced, net of any fees.
+These fees are rarely disclosed upfront and can end up as a nasty surprise, resulting in conflict between the sender and recipient, who expects to receive the full amount invoiced, net of any fees.

 Foreign Exchange Commission

 When you enter your local bank branch, the rates you see on their board are never the true foreign exchange market rates on that day.
-They are always higher, because of additional variable fees that the bank is charging are included.
+They are always higher, because of additional variable fees that the bank is charging (their profit margin).